ernieja/oscar-nominees/README.md

 * Genres
 * Award category

 The `pandas` package supports `SQLite` integration.
-A search query can be interpreted as SQL and read into a DataFrame.
+A search query can be interpreted as SQL and read into a DataFrame for display.

 ```python
 import pandas as pd